forgojs/forgo/README.md

 component's `render()` method.
 The error method can return JSX that is rendered in place of the render output, to display an error message to the user.

+If no ancestors have an `error()` method registered, the render will abort and Forgo will print an error to the console.

 ```jsx
 // Here's a component which throws an error.
 const BadComponent = () => {